wp-plugins/wordpress-bootstrap-css/readme.txt

 = Do you make any other plugins? =

-We also created the [Worpit Multiple WordPress Site Manager](http://worpit.com/?src=wtb_readme) for people with more than one WordPress site to manage.
+We also created the [Multiple WordPress Site Manager (Worpit) ](http://icwp.io/3) to make it easier for you manage all your WordPress sites in one place.

 Yes, we created [Custom Content By Country](http://wordpress.org/extend/plugins/custom-content-by-country/ "Custom Content By Country WordPress Plugin") plugin that lets you display content to users in specific regions.